 Lighting your grill

 Gas or propane.
 After your tank is hooked up and the tank valve is on turn on your grills gas valves on high, count to 5 slowly and then press the grills ignitor button.
 It should start the first or second time every time this way.
-If your ignitor is shot be sure to at least use a long stem grill lighter to light it or you will sacrifice some arm hair (at least).
+If your ignitor is shot be sure to at least use a long stem grill lighter to light it or you will sacrifice some arm hair (at least) or it can be lit with a match.

 Control your fire